 The sport has been around for quite a while.
 In such cases, it is not uncommon for it to be played in different formats around the world.
 This isn’t to say that the rules outside of the US are bizarre.
 It just means that there are a few things to consider if you are planning on changing leagues and/or continents.
-Here are the main differences between the NBA, FIBA, and NCAA rules.
+That’s also important if you bet on sports with the help of the marathonbet code.
+Now, here are the main differences between the NBA, FIBA, and NCAA rules.

 Time to Play

 Both FIBA and NCAA like their games 40 minutes long with 5 minutes of overtime, as opposed to 48 minutes with 5 minutes of overtime at the NBA.
 What’s curious about this is the fact that FIBA and the NBA have four quarters of the game time, while NCAA has two halves of twenty minutes each.

 Another interesting difference concerning time is the shot clock.
 For those who are unfamiliar with the term, the shot clock is the time a team has to execute an attack and it is there to make the game more dynamic.
 FIBA and NBA grant their players with 24 seconds, while the NCAA is quite generous – men can take their sweet time with 35 seconds on the shot clock, while women have 30 seconds at their disposal.

 FIBA and the NCAA allow players to commit up to 5 fouls, whether they are personal or technical before they get sent to the bench.
 In the NBA, players are allowed 6 personal or 2 technical fouls.
 Concerning team fouls, things get complicated.
 FIBA gives the players two free throws after the 4th period, while the NBA follows suit with 2 free throws of its own, though only after the 4th team foul or in the last two minutes of each quarter.